intel-analytics/BigDL-2.x/readthedocs/source/doc/UserGuide/zouwu.md

 The input data can be numpy arrays or TFDataset.
 For more details on how to prepare the data, refer to [tfpark.KerasModels]().

-* For univariant forecasting (i.e. to predict one series at a time), the input data shape for fit/evaluation/predict should match the arguments you used to create the forecaster.
+* For univariate forecasting (i.e. to predict one series at a time), the input data shape for fit/evaluation/predict should match the arguments you used to create the forecaster.
 Specifically:

   - X shape should be (num of samples, lookback, feature_dim)
   - Y shape should be (num of samples, target_dim)